North Hills High School: Music programs

 The NHHS Symphony Band was awarded the first Sudler Flag of Honor by the John Philip Sousa Foundation in 1983.
 The NHHS Symphony Band has won the highest honors in its section at the Carnegie Awards Festival sponsored by Carnegie Mellon University.
 It has performed at the Pennsylvania Music Educators Association State Convention 1965, 1971, 1995, 1998, 2014, and 2016; the Mid-West National Band Clinic, Chicago, Illinois, 1966, 1970, 1983, and 1987; the Mid-East Instrumental Clinic, Pittsburgh, Pennsylvania, 1967; the Music Educators National Convention in 1973, 1997, 2015 and 2017.

 In more recent years, the band played at the John F. Kennedy Center for the Performing Arts.
 Their Wind Ensemble was the second opening act following the Arlington MA Honors Orchestra, for the 2024 Harmonic Convergence Concert (with the Choirs of America) playing at Carnegie Hall in New York City.
 They played; "Hungarian March" from La Damnation de Faust, Op.
 24, by Hector Berlioz, Down a County Lane, by Aaron Copland, Fallingwater at Twilight(world premiere), by James M. David, and "Christus, der uns Selig Macht" from Symphony No. 4, by David Maslanka.

 Popular culture

-The movie Warrior (2011 film), starring Tom Hardy, was filmed on location at North Hills High School.
+The movie Warrior (2011 film), starring Tom Hardy and Joel Edgerton, was filmed on location at North Hills High School.